Arrests Happening At Standing Rock As Police Evict Remaining Pipeline Protesters

 — Elva Fernandez (@ElvaF2009) February 23, 2017

-Law enforcement have encourage Standing Rock protesters to go home or relocate to other protest camps (such as Sacred Stone), which are not located on the disputed federal land.
+Law enforcement have encouraged Standing Rock protesters to go home or relocate to other protest camps (such as Sacred Stone), which are not located on the disputed federal land.
 It has been reported that police are even offering vacating protesters free local hotel rooms and bus tickets to head home (wherever that might be) upon leaving.

 That hasn’t stopped some of the most die-hard Standing Rock protesters from risking arrest and even committing arson in protest.
 According to many reports from the ground, Wednesday saw remaining protesters light at least one structure on fire rather than allowing the authorities to take it from them.
 Some called the arson “ceremonial,” but most Standing Rock water protectors have publicly disavowed the act.